 I first met Nathan in 2011.
 He had attended a full day of seminars at the St. Louis Business Expo.
 His company, Wisper ISP, a wireless internet service provider, was already five years old and growing aggressively.
 That year, when I wrote an article about his company, Wisper ISP had acquired 11 competitors and was predicting a revenue over $2 million.

-Nathan sat toward the back of the room and listened intently to every word – how to get a bank loan, how to market your business, how to create a more engaged workforce.
+Nathan sat toward the back of the room and listened intently to every word – how to get a bank loan from a trusted moneylender in sg, how to market your business, how to create a more engaged workforce.
 He wrote hardly any notes, but he remembered each word.
 It is a skill he learned soon after his dyslexia diagnosis.
 From grade school through high school, his mother would read his textbooks into a tape recorder, and Nathan would listen to them (at speeds that few would be able to discern syllables) while in his room or on his way to swim practice in his car or when he was spending hours in the pool.

 In addition to his dedication to overcoming any disadvantage dyslexia caused in the classroom, Nathan also went out for his collegiate swimming team.
 As a walk-on at Southern Illinois University-Carbondale, he was viewed as “one of the least talented athletes” his coach, Rick Walker, had ever seen.
 But, Walker was quick to notice that there was something different about the young man.
 Nathan talked and walked like a champion from day one.
 Fast forward to 1998, he was representing the United States at world competitions in open-water swimming competitions around the globe.